NewGaea/adinjo-journalist/grammar/simple_grammar/01-basics.md

 \glc I an eight gold.coin found
 \ft I found eight gìlden.
 ```

 Here we see that the explicit number, **eight,** is accompanied by the singular _gìlden_.
 While precise numbers may seem an obvious case for this, even vague numbers like _tomonu_ (dozens) allow for this manner of unmarked pluralization.
+You may opt use the explicit plural with a number, but you are not required to.

 ```gloss
 \ex LUKA cori gìldenu enmitot.